William Cecil, 1st Baron Burghley: Public conduct

-Nicholas White
+Sir Nicholas White

-The most prolonged of Cecil's surviving personal correspondences, lasting from 1566 until 1590, is with Nicholas White, an Irish judge.
+The most prolonged of Cecil's surviving personal correspondences, lasting from 1566 until 1590, is with Sir Nicholas White, an Irish judge.
 It is contained in the State Papers Ireland 63 and Lansdowne MS. 102, but receives hardly a mention in the literature on Cecil.

 White had been a tutor to Cecil's children during his student days in London, and the correspondence suggests that he was held in lasting affection by the family.
-In the end, White fell into a Dublin controversy over the confessions of an intriguing priest, which threatened the authority of the Queen's deputised government in Ireland; out of caution Cecil withdrew his longstanding protection and the judge was imprisoned in London and died soon after.
+In the end, White fell into a Dublin controversy over the confessions of an intriguing priest, which threatened the authority of the Queen's deputised government in Ireland; out of caution, Cecil withdrew his longstanding protection and the judge was imprisoned in London and died soon after.